Dr Carl Knight

 Global Distributive Justice: British Academy Postdoctoral Fellowship held January 2011-December 2013 with monetary value of £232,557.

-I will consider PhD proposals within most areas of political theory.
+I will consider PhD proposals within most areas of political theory and political philosophy.
 My current PhD students (lead supervisor) are:

-Luke Armstrong - 'Autonomy in Political Liberalism' (co-supervisor Dr Ben Colburn)
+Luke Armstrong - autonomy and political liberalism (co-supervisor Dr Ben Colburn)

-Wanpat Youngmevittaya - 'Neutrality, State, and Religion' (co-supervisor Dr Myrto Tsakatika)
+Wanpat Youngmevittaya - neutrality, state, and religion (co-supervisors Dr Myrto Tsakatika/Dr Craig Smith)

 Politics 2A: History of Political Thought